Interactive Medical-SAM2 GUI: A Napari-based semi-automatic annotation tool for medical images: Software design

-The GUI is implemented in Python using Napari for multi-dimensional visualization \cite{sofroniew2022napari} and PyTorch for model execution \cite{paszke2019pytorch}.
-Medical-SAM2 \cite{zhu2024medical} provides SAM2-style memory-based propagation across slice sequences \cite{ravi2024sam2}.
-Image I/O, geometry preservation (spacing/origin/direction), and mask saving are handled with SimpleITK \cite{lowekamp2013simpleitk}.
-Optional MRI preprocessing includes N4 bias-field correction \cite{tustison2010n4}.
-The software is intended for research annotation workflows and does not provide clinical decision support.
+The GUI is implemented in Python using Napari for multi-dimensional visualization [@napari2025] and PyTorch for model execution \cite{paszke2019pytorch}.
+Medical-SAM2 \cite{zhu2024medical} provides SAM2-style memory-based propagation across slice sequences \cite{ravi2025sam2}.
+Image I/O, geometry preservation (spacing, origin, and direction), and mask saving are handled primarily using SimpleITK \cite{lowekamp2013simpleitk}.
+For DICOM series with malformed or zero-valued slice-spacing metadata, pydicom \cite{mason2024pydicom} provides fallback recovery of slice order and spacing.